-The Camino del Norte starts in the Basque Country, in the chic sea-side city of San Sebastián (Donosti in Basque), a real paradise for foodies: it is in fact in the top 10 cities with highest number of Michelin stars in Europe.
-Feel inspired at the Guggenheim Museum in Bilbao; stroll by the elegant royal palace in Santander; sample Asturias famous cider; stay in lively seaside towns and admire the natural beauty of the Northern coast of ‘Green Spain’.
-Read more Northern Way Camino articles on our blog.
+You can start your Camino del Norte journey from the town of Irun or the chic seaside city of San Sebastián (Donosti in Basque) which is a real paradise for foodies: it is in fact in the top 10 cities with highest number of Michelin stars in Europe.
+Feel inspired at the Guggenheim Museum in Bilbao; stroll by the royal palace in Santander; sample Asturias famous cider; be amazed by the Cathedrals Beach in Ribadeo or step back in time in medieval Mondoñedo.

 This Camino de Santiago route attracted not only pilgrims from the North of the Iberian Peninsula but also from overseas from faraway lands such as Scandinavia, England, Flanders and Germany: many pilgrims would make the journey by sea to some of the ports of Northern Spain before continuing on foot to Santiago de Compostela.
 Many of them would also stop in Oviedo to visit the relics of San Salvador.